 Dedicated play parks

 Play parks and designed play areas are popular with children although they are often seen as being primarily for younger children.
+There needs to be facilities for all ages.
 However, recent improvements in the design of play areas has helped overcome some of the problems associated with static, fenced, fixed equipment play parks and the use of more natural materials, undulating surfaces and imaginative landscaping.

-This allows children to experience irregularity and develop the skills and abilities necessary for assessing physical risk.
+This allows children and young people to experience irregularity and develop the skills and abilities necessary for assessing physical risk.

 Natural spaces and features

-Children seem to be attracted to environments containing natural features and, given the choice, prefer to play in open spaces where there are trees and other natural elements.
-The presence of natural features in underprivileged neighbourhoods seems to have a positive effect on children’s social contacts, concentration, self-control and ability to deal with stressful events.
+Children and young people seem to be attracted to environments containing natural features and, given the choice, prefer to play (hang about) in open spaces where there are trees and other natural elements.
+The presence of natural features in underprivileged neighbourhoods seems to have a positive effect on children and young people’s social contacts, concentration, self-control and ability to deal with stressful events.
 Natural environments change over time, offering opportunities for imaginative, creative, dynamic, social and decision-making play.
-The existence of green spaces in a neighbourhood may also help strengthen community ties by encouraging people to spend more time outdoors where they can meet in both planned and incidental ways.
+The existence of green spaces in a neighbourhood may also help strengthen community ties by encouraging more people to spend more time outdoors where they can meet in both planned and incidental ways.

 Children’s changing play patterns

-Children’s play patterns have changed over time and the extent to which children play outside has decreased significantly over the past 30 years.
-Today’s children are constrained by their parents’ and their own fears for their safety, a general loss of community cohesion, the loss of outdoor space as more housing is built with smaller public spaces included, increased volume and speed of traffic and negative adult attitudes.
-In addition, concern amongst providers about health and safety issues has frequently resulted in existing play facilities being bland, offering few opportunities for children to stretch and challenge themselves.
+Children and young people’s play patterns have changed over time and the extent to which children play outside has decreased significantly over the past 30 years.
+Today’s children and young people are constrained by their parents’ and their own fears for their safety, a general loss of community cohesion, the loss of outdoor space as more housing is built with smaller public spaces included, increased volume and speed of traffic and negative adult attitudes.
+In addition, concern amongst providers about health and safety issues has frequently resulted in existing play facilities being bland, offering few opportunities for children, of all ages, to stretch and challenge themselves.

 Constraints on outdoor play

-There are a number of wide-ranging concerns which prevent children from playing out more frequently than they would like to and than is good for them.
+There are a number of wide-ranging concerns which prevent children and young people from playing out (hanging about) more frequently than they would like to and than is good for them.
 These have been well-documented and include:

 • The safety of the neighbourhood